These homemade breakfast hot pockets are perfect for a healthy breakfast on the go and way better for you than the store bought variety.

 (don’t tell me you haven’t been singing that since seeing the title)

-- store bought whole wheat pizza dough (mine was 20oz.) or make your own
+- 20 ounces store bought whole wheat pizza dough (or use homemade)

 - 3 eggs